jakebytes/jakebytes/README.md

 ### Hey - my name's Jake

-I'm a *multimedia artist* that's learning how to code!
+I am a *multimedia artist* that's learning how to code.
-I'm currently interning as a *web developer* for a site that helps STEM students find jobs.
+I'm currently interning as a junior developer for a VR start-up!

 [my resume](https://jakebytes.github.io/jakebytes/)